Program Image Spatial Planning and Design

 Application requirements

-* IELTS International English Language Testing System (Academic version) 6.0, with a minimum score of 6.0 on each section * TOEFL: minimum overall score 80 (reading: 18, listening: 18, speaking: 20, writing: 21) * Cambridge English C1 Advanced / C2 Proficiency (formerly known as: CAE / CPE): minimum score of 169 * An exemption can be given by the Admission Board.
-See also: https://www.rug.nl/education/bachelor/international-students/admission-and-application/application-admission-procedure/
+Students without English on a VWO level have to take a language test: * IELTS International English Language Testing System (Academic version) 6.0, with a minimum score of 6.0 on each section * TOEFL: minimum overall score 80 (reading: 18, listening: 18, speaking: 20, writing: 21) * Cambridge English C1 Advanced / C2 Proficiency See the international tab if you have an international degree.
+A prospective student can always apply for an exemption from the English language test.
+The stude

-Mathematics should have been passed as standard/methods level subject (VWO level A) in your secondary school education.
-If this is not the case, you will be asked to prove your level of mathematics by obtaining one of the accepted mathematics certificates.
-List of accepted mathematics tests: https://www.rug.nl/education/bachelor/international-students/admission-and-application/application-admission-procedure/entry-requirements/accepted-certificates-to-lift-a-deficiency
+You should have at least Mathematics A. If this is not the case, you will be asked to prove your level of mathematics by obtaining one of the accepted mathematics certificates.
+List of accepted mathematics tests: https://www.rug.nl/education/application-enrolment-tuition-fees/admission/procedures/application-informatie/with-non-dutch-diploma/entry-requirements/bachelor-entry-requirements/ See the international tab if you have an international degree.

 Check when you can start and what you have to pay!